 - To expose and track inequity in children’s publishing.

 - To provide substantive, critical reviews of children’s and young adult books in order to create awareness of the omissions, myths, stereotypes, and distortions that misrepresent Indigenous and people of color.

-The SWWS database links to reviews on many sites (some of which are SWWS collaborators), such as American Indians in Children’s Literature, Edith Campbell’s Crazy Quilts, Zetta Elliott, Reading While White, DeColores: The Raza Experience in Books for Children, Latinxs in KidLit, Disability in KidLit, Africa Access, Rethinking Schools, Booktoss, CCBC, and Teaching for Change.
+The SWWS reviews database links to reviews on many sites including American Indians in Children’s Literature, Edith Campbell’s Crazy Quilts, Zetta Elliott, Reading While White, DeColores: The Raza Experience in Books for Children, Latinxs in KidLit, Disability in KidLit, Africa Access, Rethinking Schools, Booktoss, CCBC, and Teaching for Change.

 - Edith Campbell, Assistant Librarian, Indiana State University, @crazyquilts